-Ivacy currently offers over 5,700 servers spread across the globe, which is a big jump forward when compared to the state of Ivacy's network a few months ago.
-Just recently, this VPN added close to 3,000 servers to its network - but it didn't really expand its scope.
+Ivacy currently offers over 5,700 servers spread across the globe, making it on our list of VPNs with the most servers.
+This is a big jump forward when compared to the state of Ivacy's network a few months ago.
+Just recently, this VPN added close to 3,000 servers to its network - but it didn't really expand its server list.

 That means Ivacy VPN still covers around 65 countries.
 Pretty much all the popular options are there, including the US, the UK, Canada, Australia, and more.
 However, we'd like to highlight that Ivacy is present in many countries across Africa, which isn't something we see every day.
 You'll find its servers in Kenya, South Africa, Nigeria, and more.

 We should also note that Ivacy has recently removed its Indian servers as a response to that country's new Data Collection Directive.
 However, it still lets you obtain an Indian IP address.
 For that purpose, you'll use a virtual server located in Singapore.